It’s time for the first installment of Sports Mom 101 and we’re sharing what you need to be prepared On The Sideline.

 Be prepared to provide all your own equipment.
 Your kid may be like mine and refuse to use any of the YMCA’s tee ball bats.
 Or you just might not get much communication on what to bring like Darcy from DarcyAndBrian.com.
 She had no idea her daughter needed her own mitt for tee ball until another parent clued her in.
 You will also want to label your kid’s things because companies like to make more than one of the same thing, for profit or something.
 This handy combo pack of sports peel-and-stick labels from Mabel’s Labels will help get the job done in style.

 Now you are prepared to face the sideline with confidence and comfort.
 If you still have questions, leave me a note in the comments below!
-Stay tuned for the next installment of Sports Mom 101: Nutrition for You and Your Athlete.
-Subscribe to The Mom On the Move Blog and get this series deliver straight to your inbox each day!
+Being sure to read the next post in the series Nutrition for You and Your Athlete.